10-Day Guided Tour Package of the Complete Ring Road of Iceland with Reykjavik

 Day 4 – Southeast Iceland

-This stunning natural feature is often called "The Crown Jewel of Iceland," and you’ll understand why once you have been there.
+This stunning natural feature is often called "The Crown Jewel of Iceland," and you’ll understand why when you get to admire it.
 Icebergs of various sizes and shades of white and brilliant blues gently float through the lagoon on their journey to the sea.
 Interestingly, some of these icebergs are over 1,000 years old.

 If you're visiting in May, you can join the seals on the water on a boat tour!
 Take an amphibian adventure in which you board a large vessel capable of driving into the water.
 This is an excellent option for families and larger groups.